opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 # Query DSL

-OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches on your data.

-Query DSL provides several query categories.
-You can even perform more complicated searches by combining query fields to find more granular data that you need.
+OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches on your data.You can even perform more complicated searches by combining query fields to find more granular data that you need.

 OpenSearch supports the following query DSL query type categories: